 You always hear us encouraging you to be mindful of the food you put in your system.
-But there is something equally important for you to do.
-It is looking at your poop.
-As bizarre as it may sound, the color and texture of your poop can be a window into your gut health.
+But there is something equally important for you to do: observe the types of poop you pass every day.
+As bizarre as it may sound, the color, stool consistency, and form of your poop can be a window into your gut health.
 It can be a clear indicator of what could possibly go wrong with your system.
 When most of us pass stools in the morning, we do not bother to look at them.
-Of course, this does not mean that you should start obsessing about the details of your poop and google it into paranoia.
+Of course, this does not mean that you should start obsessing about the details of your poop and Google it into paranoia.
 But be mindful of your biofeedback.
 If you are suddenly losing or putting on weight, you are too acidic, constantly bloated, have smelly flatulence, or your poop stinks more than it does on regular days – you may want to start looking at your poop for cues.

 Image by Alexa on Pixabay